tenyokawamura/PREFLOW/README.md

 	across the inner region of the truncated disk, **rout**-**rds**, and the hot inner flow, **rds**-**rin**.
 - The hot inner flow can be inhomogeneous and described by two Comptonization components (at maximum).
-	They are named the soft Comptonization and hard Comptonization for the outer (**rds**-**rsh**) and inner (**rsh**-**rin**) components.
+	They are named soft Comptonization and hard Comptonization for the outer (**rds**-**rsh**) and inner (**rsh**-**rin**) components.

 In summary, the variable accretion flow consists of three spectral components at maximum.